newrelic/nri-ecs/README.md

 ## Installation

-Create a task definition that runs the [infrastructure-bundle][3] in your ECS cluster.
+Create a task definition that runs [newrelic/nri-ecs][5] in your ECS cluster.
 In our [docs][2] you can find information on how to set up your infrastructure automatically with CloudFormation, or generating the task definition via command line or manually.

 ## Building

-To generate the integration binary execute:
+To generate the integration image execute:

 ```
-$ make compile
+$ make image NRI_ECS_IMAGE_REPO=myrepo/nri-ecs
 ```

-This will generate the binary `./bin/nri-ecs`.
+This will generate the integration docker image for Linux amd64.

 # Development